The Death of General Wolfe: Details

 The inclusion of Simon Fraser, Lieutenant Colonel of the 78th Fraser Highlanders (behind the man in green uniform, identified in the painting as Sir William Johnson) is interesting, as General Wolfe reportedly spoke highly of Fraser's regiment, but Fraser was not at the battle, as he was recovering from wounds received earlier.
 In the painting, Fraser wears the Fraser tartan, which was probably worn by officers in that regiment.
 All in all, only four of the fourteen men depicted were actually at the battleground.

 West's choice to depict his subjects in contemporary clothing was highly controversial at the time.
 Although the depicted events had taken place only eleven years earlier, the prevailing convention of West's time would have been to convey such subject matter in a history painting, an artistic tradition in which the portrayal of contemporary dress was considered unsuitable.
 During the painting process, Sir Joshua Reynolds instructed West to clothe the subjects in classical attire to which West declined.
 After the completion of the painting, George III refused to purchase it since he believed that West's choice of clothing compromised the dignity of the image.
 However, subsequent years brought a shift in opinion and artistic convention, and the painting was largely redeemed and overcame earlier objections, inaugurating a practice of greater contemporary accuracy in history painting.

-The painting was originally exhibited at the Royal Academy in London.
+The painting was originally exhibited at the Royal Academy Exhibition of 1771 at Pall Mall in London.
 It was presented to Canada in 1921 as a tribute for its service in the First World War.

 William Woollett's engraving was the best-known copy of West's original painting and became popular around the world.
 A black-and-white copy of the engraving can be seen at Brodick Castle, on the Isle of Arran, Scotland.

 Variants

 Besides the original, at least four other additional versions of the Death of General Wolfe were also produced by West.
-The primary copy of The Death of General Wolfe is currently in the collection of the National Gallery of Canada, with further examples kept at the Royal Ontario Museum (as part of the Canadiana art collection) and the William L. Clements Library at the University of Michigan.
+The primary copy of The Death of General Wolfe is in the collection of the National Gallery of Canada, with further examples kept at the Royal Ontario Museum (as part of the Canadiana art collection) and the William L. Clements Library at the University of Michigan.
 The fourth copy produced resides at Ickworth House, Suffolk, England.
 Each reproduction had its own variation in the depiction of Wolfe's death.
-A fifth autograph copy was commissioned by George III in 1771 and is still in the Royal Collection.
+A fifth autograph copy was commissioned by George III in 1771 and is in the Royal Collection.